Akko, Nigeria

-Geomorphology of Akko
+Geomorphology

-The 2627 square kilometer Akko local government region has an estimated 39 percent humidity and an estimated 8 km/h wind speed.
-The dry and wet seasons are the two main seasons in the region, and the average temperature in Akko LGA is reported to be 30 degrees Celsius.
+The 2627 square kilometre or 1014 square mile Akko local government region has an estimated 39 percent humidity and an estimated 8 km/h wind speed.
+The dry and wet seasons are the two main seasons in the region, and the average temperature in Akko LGA is reported to be 30 degrees Celsius or 86 degrees Fahrenheit.

 Akko has a population of 337,853 at the 2006 census.

 The postal code of the area is 771102 to 771104.

 There are about 100 secondary schools in Akko LGA.

-The economy of Akko
+Economy

 With markets like the Tike, Babbar Kusawa, and Tashar Gwari bringing in tens of thousands of buyers and sellers each year, agriculture and commerce are two of the main drivers of the Akko LGA's economy.

 Government

 The local government Chairman and Deputy Chairman are Abubakar Usman Barambu and Mahmud Saleh Tabra respectively.
 They are both from the All Progressive Congress political party.
 The local government area is made up of three major Emirates namely: Akko, Gona and Pindiga.